tomtang502/graphseg/README.md

+## TODO
+rgbd_demo need to be changed to be consistent against rgb demo.

 ## GraphSeg
 GrasphSeg provides state-of-the-art 3D segmentation from multi-view images, without depth information.
 This repository is the official implementation of the paper [GraphSeg: Segmented 3D Representations via Graph Edge Addition and Contraction](https://arxiv.org/abs/2504.03129).
 It contains a combination of real world experiments we ran, instruction to run GraphSeg on some standard dataset, along with the implementation of method itself.